 Snowmobiles are the most popular transportation option in Svalbard during winter.
 Everything is covered in snow and ice, even the sea is frozen, so you can cover big distances on snowmobiles.
 Snowmobile adventure is also the best way to see the Svalbard polar bear (if you are lucky!).
 In Longyearbyen, you can even see the snowmobile road signs, to warn the drivers about the snow machines frequently crossing the roads.

 Some of the snowmobile tours worth doing are a trip to the abandoned town Pyramiden, Svea mining community, Barentsburg, Ijen Radio, Templefjord, and Fjordnibba mountain, or, in my opinion, the best one from them all – Svalbard snowmobile tour to the East Coast.
 It’s the longest snowmobile tour, as it takes around 10-12h and covers 100-200 km, but it’s amazing.
 When you wear proper Norway clothing for winter, you won’t feel any cold and you can admire the breathtaking beauty of pure nature.

 Norwegians love skiing, so it’s not a surprise that you will see many skiers all around Svalbard.
 It’s a breathtaking experience to explore the wild nature of Svalbard on skis, however, always remember to be cautious of the polar bears and carry the necessary protection.

 #5 Explore the ice caves

 There are several ice caves located in the glaciers near Longyearbyen and further.
 You can go under tons of ice and explore the frozen corridors.

 #6 Go for a hike

 Svalbard is covered with numerous hills, that provide amazing views to the surrounding areas.
-Longyearbyen also lies in between the mountains, that can easily be climbed.
-Polar bear protection, winter equipment and experience or a guide are needed!
+Longyearbyen also lies in between the mountains, which can easily be climbed.
+Polar bear protection, winter equipment, and experience or a guide are needed!

 #7 Try Svalbard dog sledding